mirasurf/tarzi/README.md

   </a>
 </p>

+> **⚠️ Current Limitation**: Currently only search engines without anti-bot protection are workable, such as DuckDuckGo and Brave.
+We require advanced features to bypass anti-bot measures for other engines like Google and Bing.

 ## 🐒 Tarzi

 **Tarzi** is a unified search interface designed for **Retrieval-Augmented Generation (RAG)** and **agentic systems** built on large language models.
 Search is a core functionality in these systems, yet most search engine providers (SEPs) impose API paywalls or strict rate limits. **Tarzi**, empowered by browser automation and web crawling technologies, removes these barriers by supporting token-free queries across multiple search engines.
 With a single dependency, you can integrate and switch between different SEPs as needed—seamlessly and efficiently.